13 Years Ago: Johnny Cash Dies

-Twelve years ago today, country music lost one of its most beloved stars, Johnny Cash.
+Thirteen years ago today, country music lost one of its most beloved stars: Johnny Cash.
 The legendary singer passed away on Sept.
-12, 2003, of complications from diabetes.
-He was 71.
+12, 2003, of complications from diabetes; he was 71.

 Cash began his historic career in 1955 with his first single, “Hey Porter.”
 He went on to record more than 100 albums and release over 150 singles, including “Ring of Fire” and “Folsom Prison Blues.”
 It’s been estimated that he penned in excess of 1,000 songs.